jbouguet/EufyVideos/README.md

 # EufyVideos

-Support management, visualization, processing and analytics of collections of home security videos cpatured by a network of Eufy security cameras.
+Python library providing tools for managing, visualizing, processing and running analytics on collections of home security videos captured by a network of Eufy security cameras.

 ## Setup